 In 2012, Massachusetts signed a crime bill called, “An Act Relative to Sentencing and Improving Law Enforcement Tools,” which made it the first state in several years to enact a new third-strikes law.
 This habitual offender law creates serious penalties for defendants in Massachusetts who may be considered repeat offenders.
-If you are facing charges in Massachusetts and think you may have previous convictions in the state, it is important to contact experienced and aggressive Worcester criminal defense attorneys from Murphy & Rudolf, LLP to help prepare your defense.
-Call today at (508) 744-3038.
+Are you a habitual offender?
+Massachusetts residents facing charges who think they may have previous convictions in the state need to contact experienced and aggressive criminal defense attorneys from Murphy & Rudolf, LLP to help prepare your defense.
+If you are in the Worcester or Springfield areas, call today at (508) 570-3037

 While the Massachusetts habitual offender law specifically classifies certain crimes, it ignores many other types of crimes, making it difficult to determine if you are actually a habitual offender.
-At Murphy & Rudolf, LLP, our Worcester criminal defense lawyers have the experience and background in Massachusetts courts to help you determine if you can be charged as a Massachusetts habitual offender from looking at your criminal record.
+Massachusetts lawyers at Murphy & Rudolf, LLP have the experience and background in court to help you determine if you can be charged as a habitual offender from looking at your criminal record.
 We do our best to create an intelligent litigation strategy that anticipates the prosecution’s every move.

 Even if you currently do not have any previous convictions, it is important to make sure that you are not accumulating a history of convictions that could result in enhanced sentences in the future under the third-strikes law.
 In particular, new additions to the Massachusetts habitual offender law makes it more difficult to be released on parole if you have any prior convictions.
 Our Worcester criminal defense attorneys can use 50 years of combined experience to help clients seek to avoid harsh penalties.